 Indeed, for someone whose politics benefit from the status quo, the word “dialogue” — monitored by those with the authority to dictate the terms of the conversation — is the ultimate tool to quell dissent.
 So-called “dialogue” of this sort is antithetical to real change — it aims to replace the outrage and horror that students feel at our College’s continued associations with a murderous war machine with a feel-good, Kumbaya feeling as we all sit down at the same table and nod our heads to the empty words of smiling College administrators.
 With this kind of “dialogue” in mind, it should come as no surprise that Markman, an outspoken supporter of Israel and its war in Gaza, has previously written in glowing praise of College President Sian Leah Beilock for her decision to request police assistance at a protest in the spring — resulting in the arrests of 89 peaceful protesters.
 In fact, Markman even goes out of his way to laud her for this commitment to “open dialogue.”

 Again, let me be clear: I am not opposed to creating authentic spaces of discussion, debate and learning on the question of Israel and Palestine.
 To the contrary, I support spaces, such as BridgeUSA, that give students with opposing views a chance to talk and come to understand each other.
-I personally have gone out of my way to create such spaces: throughout my time as president of the Palestine Solidarity Coalition, I poured countless hours into organizing a plethora of different talks, panels and discussions for our campus to which all students, regardless of their political views, were invited to come and engage in conversation on conflict Israel and Palestine.
+I personally have gone out of my way to create such spaces: throughout my time as president of the Palestine Solidarity Coalition, I poured countless hours into organizing a plethora of different talks, panels and discussions for our campus to which all students, regardless of their political views, were invited to come and engage in conversation on the conflict in Israel and Palestine.
 The PSC has had speakers ranging from Omar Shakir, the Human Rights Watch Israel and Palestine director, to government professor Bernard Avishai, a former West Bank settler, and we hope to be able to continue to contribute to ongoing campus discussions.

 Yet, even as we aim to contribute to such discussions productively, the student protest movement cannot — and must not — sacrifice its absolute moral clarity on the issue of Palestinian liberation and its reason for protesting in the first place.